zextras/tech-doc/source/_includes/_adminpanel/cos.rst

   address can be and the maximum number of recipients allowed.

 Quotas
-  A set of options that limit how much space a user can occupy on the server, or how many contacts he can have.
+  A set of options that show how much space a user can occupy on the server for Mails and |file|, or how many contacts he can have.
+These quotas are inherited from the COS the user belongs to and may be changed for the current user.
 It also encompasses the options to send periodic notifications when the user space raises over a given threshold and a template for the notifications.

 Password
   Settings for password policies: length, characters, and duration of